PauloMigAlmeida/AlmeidaOS/README.md

 # AlmeidaOS

 Simple, self-contained, clean code, well-documented, hobbyist 64-bit operating system for Intel and AMD processors.
-It's written in Assembly (Intel syntax) and C (GNU99 Standard) in which I strived for adding comments to the source code as much as possible so it could be used as a reference for future OS developers.
+It's written in Assembly (Intel syntax) and C (GNU99 Standard) in which I strive for adding comments to the source code as much as possible so it could be used as a reference for future OS developers.

 It contains the following components written from scratch: